The most popular streaming platform on the planet now has a premium service. Here's everything you need to know about YouTube Red.

 Q: How does YouTube enforce these guidelines?

-A: There is no review process before a video can be uploaded to YouTube, but other viewers can report content that is inappropriate to have it removed.
+A: There is no review process before a video is uploaded to YouTube, but other viewers can report content that is inappropriate to have it removed.

 Q: Is there an age restriction for using YouTube?

 A: Technically a user must be at least 13 years of age to register for a YouTube account, but as there is no age verification process it is easy to falsify the date of birth.
 There is a safety mode that will hide all comments and filter objectionable videos for a parent who wants to control what their child is exposed to.

 Q: Are all videos posted on YouTube public?

 A: Yes, by default any video uploaded to YouTube is public, but its contributor may mark it as being private.
 These will only be available to up to 50 invited YouTube users.
 There is also an unlisted option which will make the video available only to those who have the URL, and not shown during a search of YouTube.

 A: YouTube channels are individual users’ personal forums to show off their videos.